lino-framework/book/docs/specs/index.rst

 .. _specs.xl:

-Plugins of the Extensions library
+Plugins of the Extensions Library
 =================================

 .. toctree::